 If you answer “yes” to every question below, you likely qualify to apply for SSDI:

-- Does your doctor say your condition requires you to stop working for 12 months or longer?
+• Does your doctor say your condition forces you to stop working for 12 months or longer?
 Your medical problem must last for at least a year or be terminal to meet the SSDI program’s eligibility requirements.
 The SSA won’t pay Tennessee disability benefits through SSDI if you’re expected to feel better in less than 12 months.

-- Are you at least 18, but younger than full retirement age and not currently drawing Social Security?
+• Are you at least 18, but younger than 67 and not currently drawing Social Security?
 SSDI is an insurance program working-age people pay for through taxes withheld from every paycheck.
-Once you reach your FRA, your Tennessee disability payments from SSDI automatically convert into Social Security retirement benefits.
+Once you turn 67, your Tennessee disability payments from SSDI automatically convert into Social Security retirement benefits.
 However, you cannot get regular Social Security and disability at the same time.

 If you answered “no” at least once, skip to the section about Tennessee disability through the SSI program now.